poad/aws-maven/README.md

 ## Release Notes

+- `6.0.4`
+  - Migrate Maven to Gradle
+  - Migrate Logger to Log4j2
 - `6.0.3`
   - Support proxy username, password, nonProxyHosts. (#8)
   - Updated to the latest versions of aws-sdk.